 These podcasts are full of practical homeschooling advice from mothers of multiple kids.

 - Search our Sonlight® community forums (get free access here).
 Sonlight moms are full of great ideas and many of them have lots of experience teaching big families.
 In fact, many of the tips you've read today were inspired by our customers' forum posts and advice.

 No matter what strategies you use to make life easier and teaching your children fun, I hope we at Sonlight can be a resource and support for you.

-Besides the community forums (full of great advice 24/7), Sonlight's Curriculum Advisors are always delighted to hear from moms with homeschooling questions.
+Besides the community forums (full of great advice 24/7), Sonlight's Homeschool Advisors are always delighted to hear from moms with homeschooling questions.
 They are veteran homeschool moms themselves with a wealth of advice and great listening ears.
 Feel free to tap into their expertise when you run into a challenge at (303)720-6292 (Option 3) or firstname.lastname@example.org.